Jason Hewlett

-Jason Hewlett (born 1978) is an American speaker, entertainer, author, impressionist, corporate headliner and Republican-events opener.
+Jason Hewlett (born 1978) is an American speaker, entertainer, author, impressionist, and corporate headliner.

 Personal life

-Jason Hewlett was born in Salt Lake City, Utah in 1978 to John and Marsha Hewlett.
+Jason Hewlett was born in Salt Lake City, Utah, in 1978 to John and Marsha Hewlett.
 Hewlett’s mother, formerly Marsha Redford, is a cousin of actor Robert Redford.
 He is married to Tami Spenst Hewlett and has 4 children.

-Jason Hewlett attended The Waterford School where his singing talent was first discovered by a teacher that heard him out in the school hallway.
+Jason Hewlett attended The Waterford School, where his singing talent was first discovered by a teacher who heard him out in the school hallway.
 Singing since he was young, Hewlett started the Troubadours, a renowned choir program at Waterford.
 In addition, Hewlett served as the 1997 student body president.

 Hewlett’s Great Grandfather, Lester Franklin Hewlett, was President of the Mormon Tabernacle Choir from 1938–1962, during which time the choir won a Grammy in 1959 for its recording of “The Battle Hymn of The Republic” in the vocal group/chorus category, of which Hewlett’s Great-Grandmother, Margaret Stewart Hewlett was a choir member.